Khartoum

-Khartoum was founded in 1821 as part of Egypt, north of the ancient city of Soba.
-While the United Kingdom exerted power over Egypt, it left administration of the Sudan to it until Mahdist forces took over Khartoum.
-The British attempted to evacuate Anglo-Egyptian garrisons from Sudan but the Siege of Khartoum in 1884 resulted in the capture of the city by Mahdist forces and a massacre of the defending Anglo-Egyptian garrison.
-In 1898 it was reoccupied by British forces, and was the seat of the Anglo-Egyptian Sudan government until 1956.
+Khartoum was founded in 1821 by Muhammad Ali Pasha, north of the ancient city of Soba.
+In 1882 the British Empire took control of the Egyptian government, leaving the administration of Sudan in the hands of the Egyptians.
+At the outbreak of the Mahdist War, the British attempted to evacuate Anglo-Egyptian garrisons from Sudan but the Siege of Khartoum in 1884 resulted in the capture of the city by Mahdist forces and a massacre of the defending Anglo-Egyptian garrison.
+In 1898 it was reoccupied by British forces and was the seat of Anglo-Egyptian Sudan's government until 1956.

-That year the city was designated as the capital of an independent Sudan.
-In modern times, it has been a site of political unrest, as when three hostages were killed during the Attack on the Saudi Embassy in Khartoum in 1973.
-In the 21st century, the Justice and Equality Movement engaged in combat there in 2008 with Sudanese government forces as part of the War in Darfur.
+In 1956, the city was designated as the capital of an independent Sudan.
+Three hostages were killed during the attack on the Saudi Embassy in Khartoum in 1973.

+In 2008, the Justice and Equality Movement engaged in combat in the city with the Sudanese Armed Forces as part of the War in Darfur.
 The Khartoum massacre occurred in 2019 during the Sudanese Revolution.
+Between 2023 and 2025, the city saw extensive combat during the civil war involving the armed forces and the Rapid Support Forces (RSF), affecting Khartoum International Airport and other critical sites.
+In 2025, the Sudanese armed forces recaptured Khartoum from the RSF, leaving widespread destruction.

-Khartoum is an economic and trade centre in Northern Africa, with rail lines from Port Sudan and El-Obeid.
-It is served by Khartoum International Airport, and Khartoum New International Airport is under construction.
+Khartoum is an economic and trade center in North Africa, with rail lines from Port Sudan and El-Obeid.
+It is served by Khartoum International Airport with the New Khartoum International Airport under construction.
 Several national and cultural institutions are in Khartoum and its metropolitan area, including the National Museum of Sudan, the Khalifa House Museum, the University of Khartoum, and the Sudan University of Science and Technology.